NiamBashambu/CS3200-Final_Project/README.md

 # CO CONNECT

-Co-Connect bridges the gap between students, employers, and co-op advisor, offering a platform specifically tailored for Northeastern University's co-op opportunities.
+## Overview
+Traditional platforms like NUWorks and Glassdoor fail to capture the complex aspects of co-op roles, such as workload variability, realistic responsibilities, and the work environment.
+Co-Connect provides a data-driven, intuitive solution designed to offer a deeper understanding of co-op experiences while streamlining the connection between students, employers, and advisors.

 ## Features
 - Post Feed: Students can share co-op experiences and insights to better understand different industries.